pymeasure/leco-protocol/control_protocol.md

 - Both Components are either connected to the same Coordinator (example one), or their Coordinators are connected to each other (example two).

-The following flow chart shows the decision scheme and message modification in a Coordinator `Co1` of Node `N1`.
+The following flow chart shows the decision scheme and message modification in the Coordinator `Co1` of Node `N1`.
 Its Full name is `N1.Coordinator`.
 `nS`, `nR` are placeholders for sender and recipient Namespaces.
 `recipient` is a placeholder for the recipient Component name.